Civil Service Pensions

 - contact the Pensions Tracing Service

-4. This is a complex subject and I would be glad to be corrected if I have misunderstood or over-simplified anything.
-But please note that I cannot answer questions about the civil service pension scheme, or help trace pensions.
-You should instead use the resources listed above.
+5. This is a complex subject and I would be glad to be corrected if I have misunderstood or over-simplified anything.
+But please note that I cannot answer questions about the civil service pension scheme or individual pension entitlements, nor can I help trace pensions.
+You should instead use the resources listed in Note 4 above.